 All students must provide current and complete contact details on application in case contact tracing is required.

-All participants should be in very good health.
-Participants over 70 or who have health conditions that would place them at higher risk for complications of Covid19 are strongly advised to wait until a later time.
-For the first few courses at Dhamma Medini, applications from those with a higher risk of complications from Covid19 will not be accepted.
+All participants should be in very good general health.
+Participants over 70 or who have health conditions that would place them at higher risk for complications of Covid19 may be advised to wait until a later time.

 If an unwell student who has left the course tests positive for Covid19 while the course is running, then all participants may be required to immediately stop the course and self-isolate at their home or another suitable location for 14days.
 This will be confirmed at the time by Regional Public Health.
 Self-isolation will NOT be possible at the Vipassana Centre.